MuneEbxPKPK/Smart-College/README.md

 - On the Last floor, there are another 2 classrooms and labs.
 - LEDs are attached to the walls and doors of classrooms can be locked from Blynk App.

+<h1 align="center">About Me</h1>

-- 👨‍💻 All of my projects are available at [https://muneebxpkpk.github.io/muneeb-simple-portfolio/index.html](https://muneebxpkpk.github.io/muneeb-simple-portfolio/index.html)
+- 👨‍💻 All of my projects are available at my [Portfolio](https://muneebxpkpk.github.io/muneeb-simple-portfolio/index.html)
 - 📫 How to reach me **muneeb123karim@gmail.com**